jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 ##Account terminology

 For account management, you need to know how we define a few key terms for billing.
-1. **Application** - An application is a uniquely named software program that is separately installable on a computing device.
-For billing purposes, an IBM DevOps Services project is considered to be an application.
+1. **Application** - A uniquely named software program that is separately installable on a computing device.
+For billing purposes, an IBM DevOps Services project is an application.
-2. **Application Instance** - An application instance is an instance of an application connected to or managed by the cloud service (Bluemix and IBM DevOps Services).
+2. **Application Instance** - An instance of an application connected to or managed by the cloud service (Bluemix and IBM DevOps Services).
 An application in multiple environments, such as test, development, staging, and production, is counted as separate instances.
-Multiple copies of an application running in the same environment are also counted as separate instances.
+Multiple copies of an application running in the same environment are counted as separate instances.
 Your billing charges are calculated for each application instance beyond the free threshold.
 Also called "application instance (deployer)."
 3. **Application User** -  An authenticated user who accesses an application.
 For each application managed by Bluemix and IBM DevOps Services, you will be charged for each authenticated user who accesses that application during the billing period.
 Multiple authentications by a single user to a single application count as a single application user.
 A single user authenticating to